pqabelian/abelian-community-website/docs/guide/wallet/cli-wallet-mlp.md

 In this wallet migration example, it is assumed that the user is operating on two computers (referred to as `PC1`and `PC2`.
 The following demonstration will use macOS as an example.

-1. On the first computer `PC1`: Recover the wallet using `abewalletlegacy` and synchronize the data as described in the [Abelian Legacy Wallet CLI Manual](/guide/wallet/legacy-wallet-cli).
+1. On the first computer `PC1`: Recover the wallet using `abewalletlegacy` and synchronize the data as described in the [Abelian CLI Wallet Legacy Manual](/guide/wallet/cli-wallet-legacy).

 **Please back up the configuration folder to a secure location.
 Retain both the public and private passphrases, as these will be essential for reverting to the current wallet in case the mnemonic phrases do not meet expectations**